AYPatrL04/MIT-6.824-2021/LabTips/Lab02.md

-# Solution for Lab 02
+# Tips for Lab 02

 ## 2A